TIME TO READ: 2m 45s

 What are the pros and cons of teak for outdoor furniture?

-Teak is one of the strongest and most durable hardwoods, especially when exposed to weather conditions such as rain and sun.
+Teak is one of the strongest and most durable hardwoods.
+It performs well when exposed to weather conditions such as rain and sun.
 This is greatly due to teak’s high natural oil content and the tight wood grain.

 Find out more about the properties of teak here.

 Being a timber that is relatively easy to work with, teak is extremely versatile.
-It can be used to create tables, bench seats, storage, chairs and sun lounges.
+Tables, bench seats, storage, chairs and sun lounges can all be made using teak.
 It can also be left natural, painted, stained, waxed or varnished depending on the style of the furniture and your individual taste preferences.

 Resistance to rotting, termites and acids